nkanyang/data-process-cli/README.md

 Result written to file shiptime-report.json successfully!
 ```

-### 2.Install
+### 2.Install and Uninstall

-- step 1: Enter the directory data-process-cli and install modules

-`npm install`

-- steps 2: Unstall the app globaly and now you can use it everywhere
+- Install the app globaly and now you can use it everywhere

 `npm link`